microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/docs/ArchitectureDescription.md

 **1 Upload / Register Document for AI analysis**

-Note: The user can be one of these roles: Sustainability Manager, Head of Extra-Financial Reporting, or other designated person in the organization.
+Note: The user has a designated role in the organization, such as Sustainability Manager, Head of Extra-Financial Reporting, or Chief Sustainability Officer.

 The user logs into the Power App and uploads a sustainability reports he & his (she & her) colleagues would use to create Benchmarking & Gap Analysis reports.
 Power Automate sends these documents to backend services so they are ready to be processed.